 Newton's Laws of Motion

 Explore relationships pertaining to applied force, friction force, mass, and acceleration with the Force Interactive.
 Practice your skill of constructing free-body diagrams with the Free Body Diagram Interactive.
 Learn about Newton's second law of motion with the Rocket Sled and Skydiving Interactives.
 Find out why you feel weightless and weighty with the Elevator Ride Interactive.
+Use our Atwood's Machine simulator to explore the role of hanging masses and pulleys upon the acceleration of objects.

 Visit Newton's Laws Interactives